dr8co/LiteString/README.md

 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release -DCMAKE_C_COMPILER=gcc -DBUILD_TESTING=OFF -DBUILD_EXAMPLES=OFF -G Ninja
 ```

-The library will be built in the `build` directory.
+The library will be built in the `build` directory
+(or `Release` subdirectory of the `build` directory, if using a multi-configuration generator).

 ### Building Manually